 They are prone to a few health conditions, including gingivitis.
 They are also prone to a genetic mutation that affects the kidneys.
 They may have problems with retinal degeneration, which is also genetically linked.
 However, breeders have worked hard to reduce the prevalence of these genetic problems.

 2. Ragdoll Cat

 The Ragdoll is a beautiful breed with a pointed coat and blue eyes.
-While their coats do come in many different colors, they are always pointed – which means their extremities, ears, and face are darker than the other areas of their body.
-They are larger when compared to most breeds and have a longer coat, which makes them appear even bigger.
+While their coat does come in many different colors, it’s always pointed, which means the cat’s extremities, ears, and face are darker than the other areas of their body.
+This breed is larger compared to most other breeds and has a longer coat, which makes them appear even bigger.
 They are pretty fluffy.

 These cats get their name from their strange tendency to “flop” when they are held.
 Through selective breeding, these cats have developed this behavior even further.
 Some breeders are looking to reverse this trend, though, as they are afraid the cats may be a little too docile when held.

-They are known for their calm and floppy nature.
-They are very laidback and extremely docile.
+They are known for their calm and laidback nature.
 Unlike some rumors, they are not resistant to pain; they are just too docile to react to it sometimes.
-These cats are usually very affectionate, but they aren’t people-dependent.
+These cats are usually very affectionate, but they aren’t people dependent.
 They don’t mind being left alone for a while, but they will bother you for attention when you get home.

 3. Manx Cat

 The Manx is a unique breed of cat that developed naturally on the Isle of Man.
 Sometime in the past, a rare gene that resulted in a stubby tail showed up in one of the cats on the island.
-Because of their geographic isolation, this trait eventually spread to most cats, leading to the Manx breed we know today.
+Due to their geographic isolation, this trait eventually spread to most cats, leading to the Manx breed that we know today.